Pathmark

-Pathmark is a supermarket brand owned by Allegiance Retail Services, a retailers’ cooperative based in Iselin, New Jersey, USA.
-Pathmark currently has one location in East Flatbush, Brooklyn, New York, which it has operated since 2019.
+Pathmark is a supermarket brand owned by Allegiance Retail Services, a retailers’ cooperative based in Iselin, New Jersey, United States.
+Pathmark currently has two locations, one in East Flatbush, Brooklyn, New York, which it has operated since 2019, and one in East Meadow, New York, operated since 2026.

 From 1968 until 2015, Pathmark operated a chain of supermarkets throughout the northeastern United States.
 The chain was founded by Supermarkets General, which previously operated ShopRite stores as a member of the Wakefern cooperative and chose to go into business for itself as a direct competitor.
 The company would eventually take the Pathmark name and would later be purchased by competing supermarket chain A&P in 2007.